zer0cache/matic-docs/docs/develop/remix.md

 - Now, ```Compile HelloWorld.sol```
 - After Successful Compilation, it will show
 <img src={useBaseUrl("img/helloworld/Screenshot_2020-02-14_at_1.08.22_PM.png")} />
-- Now, We have to deploy our smart contract on Matic Network.
+- Now, We have to deploy our smart contract on Polygon Network.
 For that, we have to connect to web3 world, this can be done by using any of the services like Metamask, Brave, Portis etc. We will be using Metamask.
 Please follow this [tutorial to setup a Metamask Account](/docs/develop/metamask/hello).
 - Open Metamask and select Custom RPC from the networks dropdown

 <div